philzook58/bap-notes/primus.md

 Most observations of interest are in the `Primus.Interprete` module https://binaryanalysisplatform.github.io/bap/api/master/bap-primus/Bap_primus/Std/Primus/Interpreter/index.html

 ## Linker
-It may surprise you that imnportant functionality is in the `Linker` module.
+It may surprise you that really important functionality is in the `Linker` module.

 https://binaryanalysisplatform.github.io/bap/api/master/bap-primus/Bap_primus/Std/Primus/Linker/index.html